-13/12/2018: Here goes with the first blog….we need to go back…way back to the seventies, that’s where it all began.
-Born with the surname of Woodlands and having a father who is an agronomist, grandparents who were dairy and cattle farmers, it was kind of inevitable that I would have some connection with the land.
+Here goes with the first blog….we need to go back…way back to the seventies, that’s where it all began.
+Born with a surname with an environmental connection and having a father who is an agronomist, grandparents who were dairy and cattle farmers, it was kind of inevitable that I would have some connection with the land.

 Being born and growing up in the ‘Heart of the Murrumbidgee Irrigation Area’, in Leeton, I was pretty fortunate to have a huge backyard with lots of trees and my dad had a fabulous vegetable garden.